535 Centerville Road, Suite 201

 Currently an early childhood and family life education instructor at the University of Rhode Island, Potter is a certified RIELDS instructor and state lead trainer of the RIELDS Fun Family Activities and a Certified Family Life Educator with the National Council on Family Relations.
 She also serves as a member of the Rhode Island Early Learning and Development Standards and Assessment Committee.

 Potter authored Integrating Children into a Mixed-Age Child Care Setting (1995), a five-part home study course designed for family child care providers.
 She has designed and implemented family literacy and home visiting programs in Massachusetts and Rhode Island.

 Before joining EDC, Potter was the Title I Program Officer of Early Childhood, Family Education and Engagement and a Program Manager with the North Kingstown, Rhode Island Office of Family Learning for over 16 years.
-She served as a trainer and technical assistance consultant with the RI Dept. of Education for nine years.
+She served as a trainer and technical assistance consultant with the Rhode Island Department of Education for nine years.